Salad-labs-labs/ironclaw-skill/README.md

 It’s useful whenever you need a clear explanation without unnecessary jargon or complexity — whether you're learning something new or just want a quick, straightforward answer.

-Features
+Features:

 - Provides real-life examples when helpful
+- Useful for owners of educational channels, blogs, and learning projects.
 - Uses short and clear sentences
 - Explains topics in plain language
 - Automatically matches the user’s language.